Royal Reels Casino: Fast, Secure Aussie Deposits & Withdrawals

 Royal Reels doesn’t charge any deposit or withdrawal fees (that’s official for PayID, cards, and crypto).
 Still, you might hit third-party fees, especially with crypto or if your bank whacks on a currency conversion fee.

-Method | Fee | Processing Time | Notes |
+| Method | Fee | Processing Time | Notes |

-Bitcoin | 0% casino fee, network fee only | 10-60 min (can blow out to 24h if network is jammed) |
+| Bitcoin | 0% casino fee, network fee only | 2-4 hours (up to 24h manual check) | Exchange rate is locked at arrival |

-Visa/Mastercard | 0% | 1-3 business days | Bank charges may apply on their end |
+| Visa/Mastercard | 0% | 1-3 business days | Bank charges may apply on their end |

 - Quick tip: Jot down your transaction IDs for tracking and in case you need to dispute anything.